HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-WDACConfig.md

 <br>

+> [!NOTE]\
-* Since the module uses PowerShell and not Windows PowerShell that is pre-installed in Windows, this parameter will automatically scan `C:\Program Files\PowerShell` directory (if it detects the PowerShell is not installed from Microsoft Store) and add PowerShell files to the ***DefaultWindowsPlusBlockRules.xml*** policy file so that you will be able to continue using the module after deploying the policy.
+> Since the module uses PowerShell and not Windows PowerShell that is pre-installed in Windows, this parameter will automatically scan `C:\Program Files\PowerShell` directory (if it detects the PowerShell is not installed from Microsoft Store) and add PowerShell files to the ***DefaultWindowsPlusBlockRules.xml*** policy file so that you will be able to continue using the module after deploying the policy.
 The scan uses ***FilePublisher*** level and ***Hash*** fallback.

 ## Parameters